irisv440/synthetic_sleepdata_generator/README.md

   Output folder where the generated `.xlsx` files are saved:
   - `synthetic_sleepdata_timeseries_control_gamma_clock.xlsx`
   - `synthetic_sleepdata_timeseries_insomnia_gamma_clock.xlsx`
+  Output of the 'advanced' generator:
+  - `synthetic_sleepdata_timeseries_control_augmented_jsonblock_only.xlsx`
+  - `synthetic_sleepdata_timeseries_control_augmented.xlsx`

 - `natale2009_based_synthetic_data_generator.py`
-  Main Python script for generating the synthetic data
+  Main Python script for generating the synthetic data ('basic' generator for main sleep variables)
+- `natale2009_advanced_generator.py`
+  Python script for generating 'enriched' synthetic data (includes also mock emailadresses, a date column, behavioral data and habit data)

 ## How to use

-1. Place the correct Excel parameter file in the `input/` folder.
+1. Place the correct Excel parameter file in the `input/` folder or use the examples already present.
+2. Run the Python script of your choice.
+Use `natale2009_based_synthetic_data_generator.py` if you want to generate main sleep variables only, use
+  `natale2009_advanced_generator.py` if you want a dataset including behavioral and habit data, emailadresses and a date column.
-2. Run the Python script.
-It will generate 21 days of synthetic sleep data for 100 mock participants.
+   Both of them will generate 21 days of synthetic data.
 3. The output will be saved in the `output/` folder.

 You can adapt the number of participants or days by modifying the arguments in `generate_time_series_sleepdata()` inside the script.

 Run with:
 python natale2009_based_synthetic_data_generator.py
+or
+natale2009_advanced_generator.py

-Note: Make sure to use Python 3 and have `pandas` and `openpyxl` installed.
+Note: Make sure you're using Python 3, with the following packages available: pandas, openpyxl (external), and json (built-in).

 ## Reference